xalbd/taskbruin/docs/api.md

 Requires authentication.
 No request body necessary.
-Returns all tasks that the current user has created.
+Returns a json object with the key `created` corresponding to an array of all tasks the user created and the key `accepted` corresponding to an array of all tasks the user has accepted.

 Status 200 for success, 401 for unauthenticated, and 500 for error server-side.